 In September 2020, the Board of Directors of the Company approved the grant of 1,000 restricted stock units to one officer.
-The units vest ratably over three years (approximately 33.3% per year for each year of the participant's service with the Company).
+The units are fully vested.

 In October 2020, the Board of Directors of the Company approved the grant of 17,801 restricted stock units to three senior officers and four officers.
-The units vest ratably over three years (approximately 33.3% per year for each year of the participant's service with the Company).
+The units are fully vested.